Hyrozdmr/fridge-wizard/README.md

 Fridge Hero was developed by Bodgan Stăiculescu, Hayri Ozdemir, Kevin Eboda, Patrick Skipworth and Sam Draper.

 ## Application structure
 Fridge Hero uses a React framework with Javascript, a Django backend with Python and a Mongo database.
+Fridge Hero's frontend uses Axios to make requests to the backend, and the backend uses Pymongo to make HTTP requests to the MongoDB.

 ## Installing Fridge Hero
 To install Fridge Hero locally: